marcjoha/feed_finder/README.md

-A library for extracting RSS/Atom feed links from a website.
+Extracts RSS/Atom feed links from a website.

 Will both look for feeds in the <link> tags, but also throughout the website itself.